aaronfreed/vaf/README.md

   - If you have “apply texture mode” selected, but not “apply texture”, it’ll apply different transfer modes to existing textures without adjusting their textures, and *vice versa*.
 (The Romans would’ve pronounced this something like ***wee**-keh **wer**-sah*.
 There, you can cross off an item on your bingo cards.
 You’re welcome.)
   - Landscapes are the wild card, as they usually override existing transfer modes.
 I have yet to work out all the strange behavior this causes.
     - If for some reason you wish to apply a texture from a landscape collection in a transfer mode other than “landscape”, you can apply it to your desired surface, deselect “apply texture”, and then apply a different transfer mode.
 (You may need to select a different texture before you can do the last of these.)
 However, bear in mind that textures from landscape collections may behave weirdly in transfer modes besides “landscape”.
   - All of this mostly shows up correctly in visual mode, though the preview currently behaves weirdly when “apply texture” is disabled.
+(The checkbox in visual mode is now at least checked when “apply transfer mode” is checked, but “apply texture” isn’t.)
 - This version of Vasara lists what you’re looking at in the upper-left corner of visual mode.
   - Floors, ceilings, and lines without associated sides (which occur when you haven’t paved a level before going into visual mode) are labeled as floors, ceilings, or lines.
 Sides are listed along the lines “1337 (∆0.0420)”, which indicates that you are looking at side 1337 and that it has an ambient delta value of 0.0420.
 Ambient delta is a rarely-used map element that affects the side’s light intensity; at present, Greg Kirkpatrick, Jason Jones, and I are the only people I’m aware of who have ever used it.
 See “Notes on Terminology” below for a detailed explanation.
   - If you see an additional side listed to the right of the one in the upper-left, it’s a transparent side.
 Unfortunately, Vasara currently displays the one furthest from you – I feel the one closest would make the most sense, but I’ve so far been unable to debug this.